instacart/ohmycron/README.md

 * One wishes to load the user environment -- `/etc/profile` as well as RC files in `HOME`.

+* Generally, one would cd to `HOME` for application specific users.

 * The path should include `/usr/local/bin`.

 * The output of the cron job should be logged to Syslog, which both prevents